osandadileepa/bank-deposit/README.md

 # Getting Started

-Test project to add Bank account and account holder information.
+Test project to get all account and deposit detaild from Account Holder's NIC and display the summary with interest.

 # Build and Deployement instruction